 However, this side also doesn’t have great evidence to turn that concept into policy that can withstand an extreme legal challenge.
 Is the biological concept of male vs female advantage enough, without evidence?
 I’d be more reassured with actual data to support it, maybe that’s just me!

 What I’d love to see is the performance comparison from hundreds of athletes, at a range of levels, before and after they transition.
-Let’s see what the range of decline is with lowering testosterone, and let’s try to understand whether it’s reasonable to expect a typical drop of 10%, and whether some men drop by much more, and some much less (which would be the problem scenario).
+Let’s see what the range of decline is with lowering testosterone, and let’s try to understand whether it’s reasonable to expect a typical drop of 10% for those sports separated by 10%, and 30% in the strength events, and whether some transwomen drop by much more, and some much less (which would be the problem scenario).

 So that’s my bit.
 What follows are more detailed thoughts about the issue.
 If you have reader fatigue, stop now.
 But if you’re keen and interested, I have a few more specific things to say, specifically about why the issue is so loaded and difficult for many to process and discuss.
 I also want to share with you my fears about how people are unwittingly or deliberately trying to rewrite biology to eliminate testosterone.